-Alex Bregman will bring passion to the winner-take-all Game 5.
+Alex Bregman will bring passion the Astros' plight.
 (Photo by F. Carter Smith)

 Astros fans pack Minute Maid and bring the noise for the playoffs.
 (Photo by F. Carter Smith)